 Robert Kohls is an Assistant Professor of English/TESOL.
 He teaches graduate courses in second language acquisition, sociolinguistics, and writing theory and practice.
 His research interests include sociocultural perspectives on second language (L2) writing and writing teacher education.
 He is currently co-editor of the CATESOL Journal and co-book review editor for the Journal of Second Language Writing.

-What do you see below?
+Warm-up: What do you see below?
 What patterns and symbols give you clues into what this is?

 Visual notetaking can be a creative method to use when listening to a lecture, annotating a reading with symbols and arrows, and/or brainstorming for a writing prompt, all depending on your learning and engagement style.

 Robert Kohls’ drawing activity below builds on this premise, as well as the multimodal themes of this book: that visual elements and learning styles can help readers break down a text, and by drawing various elements as they relate to other writers can re-create the text in a summary or paraphrase in creative ways, and truly in their own words.

 Rationale: What Role do Summarizing and Paraphrasing Play in Academic Writing?